mattrude/pgpkeyserver/doc/building-server.md

 run so this might take a while.

-You need to be in the basedir when running this and the dumps have to be in a sub-directory called "dump" (which they should be if you followed the steps above), so:
+You need to be in the basedir when running this and the dumps have to be in a sub-directory called `dump` (which they should be if you followed the steps above), so:

 {% highlight bash %}
 cd /var/lib/sks